vdveen/raspberryNS/README.md

 How to run: basically, run this file in the terminal using node.
 CD to the correct folder:

 `cd ~/[yourpath]/webapp`

-Then, run the ns.js file in Node:
+Then, run the ns.js file in Node: `node ns.js`
-`.../webapp  node ns.js`

 Then, open any web browser and go to `127.0.0.1:3000`.
+Alternatively, you can run the command `chromium-browser --kiosk --new-window` to open the web app fullscreen.

 If you want to have the server run when starting your Raspberry Pi, you can append a line of code to your [rc.local file.](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md)